Cedar Hill Yard: CSX assumes control, 1999 to present

 In 1999, Conrail's lines in New England were purchased by CSX Transportation.
 Following its assumption of operations, CSX began to develop Cedar Hill Yard in the early 2000s for the loading, unloading, and transfer of bulk cargo such as lumber and cement between trucks and trains.
 The railroad has continued the TOFC business that was run by Conrail, but much of it is now moved between Cedar Hill Yard and CSX's West Springfield, Massachusetts yard by truck due to limited capacity on the New Haven–Springfield Line, which is a busy passenger train corridor.

 In the late 2000s, a new rail line was built to connect the yard to the port of New Haven.
 As of 2021, this line is operated by the Providence and Worcester Railroad.

+Amtrak discovered high concentrations of PCBs within its portion of the yard during track repairs in 2005 and 2006.
+The railroad has worked with the Connecticut Department of Energy and Environmental Protection and the United States Environmental Protection Agency to identify the scope of contamination and plan mitigation and cleanup.
+Following a request from both agencies, Amtrak completed testing within CSX's portion of the yard between 2017 and 2022 and confirmed PCBs were present there as well.
+Amtrak has reported it is working on a joint cleanup project with CSX as of 2023.

 A fire occurred in Cedar Hill Yard on July 23, 2016.
 The North Haven Fire Department responded to a report of a hopper car filled with construction debris on fire.
 The fire was extinguished without incident within a few hours.